• • 5 min read

 • Visualization of projects in virtual reality.

-TEBIN — is an international engineering company of enthusiast and professionals with 10 years of experience.
-The company provides the customers with a complex of services in design and development of engineering solutions.
+TEBIN — is an international engineering company of enthusiasts and professionals with 10 years of experience.
+It offers clients a full range of services in the design and development of engineering solutions.

-We have 3 offices.
-The main engineering center in Ukraine is based in Kyiv, and two design offices are in Poland and Russia.
-The Ukrainian team consists of 35 persons and is based in Kyiv, the teams in Poland and in Russia consist of project managers.
+We operate several offices.
+Our main engineering center is in Ukraine, in Kyiv, along with a project office in Poland.
+The Ukrainian team consists of 35 people and is based in Kyiv, while the teams in other cities bring together project managers.

-Our customers are international companies in Europe and CIS.
+Our customers are international companies in Europe.
 The most active ones are in Germany and Poland.

 Digitalization of Engineering